Join us for an evening of food, film and fun, at Lake Bryan on Saturday, May 18, 2019.

 - Status or warning lights to indicate the device is working, not just that it’s on

 - If you are protecting a TV, DVD/VCR player or computer, purchase a surge suppressor with TV cable connectors and/or phone jacks.

 BTU will use reasonable diligence in providing consistent and uninterrupted power; however, BTU cannot guarantee power without interruptions or disturbances.
 BTU delivers utility grade power – not “conditioned” power.

 It is the customer’s responsibility to provide appropriate protection for their equipment.
-This protection should be in accordance with the National Electric Code and should include protection against the following abnormal conditions: overload, loss of voltage (any duration), abnormal voltage (any duration), loss of phase, re-establishment of normal service after any of the above, phase renewal, etc.
+This protection should be in accordance with the National Electric Code and should include protection against the following abnormal conditions: overload, loss of voltage (any duration), abnormal voltage (any duration), loss of phase, re-establishment of normal service after any of the above, phase reversal, etc.

 Protective Device Operations

 BTU maintains thousands of miles of power lines which are exposed to natural and man-made damage or destruction.
 To keep outage time to a minimum and protect our lines, automatic reset devices (breakers) are used.
 If an animal, tree limb or other object contacts the line, the breaker operates (up to three times) to restore power.
 Operations of substation breakers and other protective devices on BTU’s electric system often cause digital clocks and other electronic devices to reset.
 Some appliances contain battery backups that can help to prevent this problem.